alphagov/government-service-design-manual/service-manual/the-team/induction-and-development/foundation-day.md

 #Who should take part

-The foundation day (currently in alpha) is a one-day workshop for people delivering digital services in government.
+The foundation day is a one-day workshop for people delivering services in government.

 Participants may be in specialist digital roles, such as product manager, business analyst, designer or developer, or in non-specialist roles that are expected to work closely with digital teams.

 It is not recommended for newly appointed service managers, who should book to attend the [service manager induction programme](service-manager-induction.html) instead.

-GDS will run the foundation day at a central London location, but also plans to offer it by arrangement for teams in departments and agencies outside London.
+GDS will run the foundation day at a central London location, but also plans to support departments and agencies in making it more widely available.

-The programme is funded centrally, but you or your department will need to pay for any accommodation, meals and subsistence expenses, in line with your departmental policies.

-#Contents
+#What's covered

 The foundation day includes the following modules: